-Therefore, at Altrincham College we strive to boost social mobility and provide equality of opportunity through our curriculum first and foremost.
+At Altrincham College we strive to boost social mobility and provide equality of opportunity through our curriculum first and foremost.
 We pride ourselves on providing all of our students with a curriculum which is broad, balanced and relevant to each of our learners' needs and ambitions.
-We aim to ensure our curricular offer is aspirational, challenging and engaging.
-At Key Stage 3, it is robust enough to allow students to acquire sound knowledge, understanding and skills which set them up for following their own bespoke programmes of study at KS4 and KS5, preparing them for further study, apprenticeships or the world of work but also engaging their interests and enabling them to be 'in their element'.
+We aim toensure our curricular offer is aspirational, challenging and engaging.
+At Key Stage 3, it is robust enough to allow students to acquire sound knowledge, understanding and skills which set them up for following theirown bespoke programmes of study at KS4 and KS5, preparing them for further study, apprenticeships or the world of work but also engaging their interests and enabling them to be 'in their element'.